pearsontechnology/environment-operator/docs/Using_Eo2flux.md

 ./bin/eo2flux -i glp2-qa.bitesize -c glp2-qa-kv.json -o output
 ```

-## Current Operational Assumptions when using to migrate the Consul values
+### Current Operational Assumptions when using to migrate the Consul values

-- The Consul values should be exported as one value set per Kubernetes namespace
+- The Consul values should be exported as one value set per Kubernetes namespace,
+  you may use the `consul kv export` command inside the Consul cluster as below

 e.g
 ```bash